Obie-Wan/django_hadoop/README.md

 Hadoop integration for Django (through an Oozie REST API or local job execution).
-It's new refactored version of previously remover django_oozie.
+It's a refactored version of previously removed django_oozie.
 # Installation:
 1. Install this django app as usual.